 What does it mean to reason abstractly and quantitatively?

 A person who has mastered the ability to reason abstractly and quantitatively can move back and forth smoothly between the structure and relationships among various quantities and the sense-making of the quantities themselves, including units of measure.
-This idealized person can use both the abstract structure and relationships as well as the quantitative context as a sort of checks-and-balances throughout the problem solving process to a) Make maximum use of the efficiency abstraction provides and b) Make sense of the problem and answer in the context provided.
+This idealized person can use both the abstract structure and relationships as well as the quantitative context as a sort of checks-and-balances throughout the problem solving process to a) use the efficiency of abstraction and b) Make sense of the problem and answer.

 Since it may not be obvious how abstraction creates efficiency, let me explain.
 When we abstract a set of information to its underlying structure and relationships, we are able to use symbolic manipulation (e.g., make use of our multiplication facts); the more fluent we are with this symbolic manipulation (the better we know our arithmetic facts, and the better we’ve learned how to do various operations, the more efficient this becomes).
 Abstraction also provides efficiency when we begin to see patterns of structure between problems.
 When we begin to recognize that one problem is very much like another problem in structure, even though the contexts may be very different.
 In these cases, by abstracting and making use of that structure, we can begin to develop and use muscle memory to make our problem solving even more efficient.